 Over the centuries, the design and construction of entry door handles have evolved.
-Although a modern door handle might share some elements with an ancient handle, there are critical differences between the two.
-Even door handles that date back a few decades look and function in a way that’s notably different from the function and appearance of door handles created today.
+Although a modern door handle might share some elements with ancient or midcentury door handles, the two share crucial differences.
+Even door handles from a few decades ago look notably different than the door handles of today.

-Let’s look at how the door handle has changed over the years and examine the elements and features that make an entry door handle modern.
+Let’s look at how the door handle has changed over the years and examine the elements and features of modern doorknobs.

 A Brief History of Entry Doors and Handles

+Doorknobs and handles have had an extensive history.
 In ancient times, materials such as animal skins and fabrics were used to create a barrier in front of an entryway.
-Compared to the doors we use today, those animal hides and fabric coverings weren’t exactly secure.
+The animal hides didn’t provide the same security as modern doors.
 They also didn’t have handles or knobs, meaning anyone could come and go.

-As people’s homes began to become more solid and permanent, doors also took on a new form.
+As homes became more solid and permanent, doors also developed a new form.
 The Temple of Solomon had a door made from olive wood.
-The tombs of ancient Egyptians often featured “false doors” made from limestone that were believed to allow the souls of the deceased to pass back and forth between the afterlife and the land of the living.
+The tombs of ancient Egyptians often featured “false doors” made from limestone that were believed to allow the souls of the deceased to pass between the afterlife and the land of the living.
 The door to the Baptistery of San Giovanni consists of bronze covered with gold.

 Even as more durable materials began to be used for constructing doors, most historical doors lacked a key feature — a handle or knob.
 If an early door had a latch at all, it was usually in the form of a lock, and the door would have a keyhole.
 To open the door and shut it securely, a person needed to put a key into the keyhole and turn it.

-Typically, only the wealthiest people could afford to have both a door and a lock in their home.
+Typically, only the wealthiest people could afford to have both a door and a lock in their homes.
 Many people simply did without, allowing their doors to close but not latch securely.
-If they were concerned about safety, they could place a barricade in front of the door to block entry.
+If they were concerned about safety, they placed a barricade in front of the door to block entry.
 Some fashioned a makeshift lock called a latchstring.
 A latchstring usually consisted of a piece of wood that a person could raise to open the door and lower to secure it.

 When did knobs and handles come about, then?
-It wasn’t until the Industrial Revolution, which started in the mid-18th century, that door handles and knobs became widespread.
-The advances in technology that developed during the Industrial Revolution made it possible to develop, build and mass-produce door handles.
+It wasn’t until the Industrial Revolution in the mid-18th century that door handles and knobs became widespread.
+The period sparked many technological advancements, making it possible to develop, build and mass-produce door handles.
 The U.S. Patent Office issued one of the earliest patents for an “improvement in door-holding devices” in 1878 to an inventor named Osbourn Dorsey.
-In the U.K., Jeremiah Chubb developed a lever tumbler lock in the early 19th century.
+In the U.K., Jeremiah and Charles Chubb developed a lever tumbler lock in the early 19th century.

 Throughout the centuries, the construction and design of doorknobs and handles have changed.
 Early knobs were made of wood, then metal.
 Some knobs, designed to be decorative, were made from glass or ceramic.
-As time went on, door handles have remained intuitive and easy to operate, but the locks connected to them have become more secure.
-People became able to live more comfortably in their homes without the fear of theft or break-ins due to increasingly advanced lock designs.
+As time went on, door handles have remained intuitive and easy to operate, but the connected locks have become more secure.
+People were able to live more comfortably in their homes without the fear of theft or break-ins due to increasingly advanced lock designs.